zanedr/front-end-submissions-public/1701/mod-3/self-directed/anders-wood/1-checkin.md

 * Taylor and Meeka
 * Kyle, alum from backend that used Strava API
 * Other folks in class using google maps (John, Bucket, Dave)

+Taylor:

+MVP:
+Google Maps API, React, Jest, Enzyme
+Create, delete a collection of routes
+UI/UX
+Test

+Extension:
+Edit, Route

+Check In 2, Thursday 5/25:
+Are you using React-Router & Redux?
+Be able to display map on page, and draw on it?